Giants (series): The Gentle Giants of Ganymede

+Giants' Star

-Volume three, Giants' Star, begins three months after the Ganymeans have left the Solar System in search of survivors of their kind, at a possible colony identified in ancient Lunarian star maps.
-Shortly after their departure, strange faster-than-light messages begin being transmitted to Earth — in English, revealing that humanity has been under surveillance for some time.
+The story begins months after the Ganymeans have left the Solar System in search of survivors of their kind, at a possible colony identified in ancient Lunarian star maps.
+Shortly after their departure, strange faster-than-light messages begin being transmitted to Earth—in English, revealing that humanity has been under surveillance for some time.
 Confusingly, the messages also reveal that their senders' understanding of the situation on Earth is seriously flawed, and that they are not the surveilling party, whose notice they are attempting to avoid.
 Earth governments react to the messages with a reversion to factionalism, with the US and USSR attempting to establish separate lines of communication with the senders in hopes of obtaining advanced technology.
 Unlike the preceding entries in the series, this is something of a thriller, with political subterfuge and a seeming resurrection of the Cold War.

 Timeline

-The series is notable for its creation of a substantial prehistory of the Solar System, stretching back millions of years.
-This was further expanded in later books to include an alternate-universe version of the setting, which included an elaborate fictional chronology:
+The series presents a prehistory of the Solar System, stretching back millions of years.
+This was further expanded in later books to include an alternate timeline version of the setting, which included an elaborate fictional chronology: